 Enable Text Forwarding

-If the problem is that only some of your devices are encountering the “phone number not registered with iMessage” error, you should make sure that you’re logged in with your Apple ID across all of the Apple devices you use.
+If the problem is that only some of your devices are encountering the “phone number not registered with iMessage” error, you should ensure that you’re logged in with your Apple ID across all the Apple devices you use.

-If you use two-factor authentication, you will be prompted with some further instructions.
+- If you use two-factor authentication, you will be prompted with further instructions.

 Create New Conversation